-HP supports the use of all WDM-enabled intersite Fibre Channel provided the WDM equipment is configurable to 1- or 2-gigabit/second data rates.
+HP supports the use of all WDM-enabled intersite Fibre Channel provided the WDM equipment is configurable to 1- or 2-gigabits per second data rates.
 Both CWDM and DWDM systems are supported.
 The maximum end-to-end distance supported is 100 kilometers of total latency for DRM.

 HP support for all WDM products has been the result of extensive and successful testing of many systems over a wide range of StorageWorks product versions.
-Table 10 is a listing of specific WDM products evaluated by HP.
-Based on the experience gained during these certification efforts, combined with the maturity of current WDM technology, HP has high confidence in the interoperability of current and future WDM products with HP storage products.
+Based on the experience gained during certification efforts, combined with the maturity of current WDM technology, HP has high confidence in the interoperability of current and future WDM products with HP storage products.